mrmundt/pyomo/README.md

 [![a COIN-OR project](https://www.coin-or.org/GitHub/coin-or-badge.png)](https://www.coin-or.org)

-## Pyomo Overview - I DO WHAT I WANT WITH NO CONSEQUENCES
+## Pyomo Overview - I DO WHAT I WANT WITH NO CONSEQUENCES - MUAHAHA

 Pyomo is a Python-based open-source software package that supports a diverse set of optimization capabilities for formulating and analyzing